Florida Labor Laws Guide

 Florida overtime laws

-Florida doesn't have any state laws that regulate overtime working.
-Therefore, all nonexempt Florida employees must be paid a federal overtime rate of time and a half (1.5) the regular hourly pay for any hours exceeding 40 a week.
+Thus, employers must pay all non-exempt employees a federal overtime rate of time and a half (1.5) times the regular hourly pay for any hours exceeding 40 per week.

-The FLSA doesn't require overtime pay for work on the weekend, holidays, or any other regular days of rest.
+The FLSA does not require overtime pay for work on the weekends, holidays, or any other regular days of rest.

 Track Florida overtime with Clockify